Call Blackline

 Community Resource

-Crisis hotline available 24/7 in Lane County.
-Call for assistance.
+Crisis line for mental health support available 24/7 in Lake County.
+Contact for services.

 Community Resource